ProjectIgnis/LORE/README.md

 Thus, they program the surviving "Mekk-Knights" to prioritize "restoring the power of the earth", "birthing new life", and "halting the development of dangerous civilizations".
 Like this, the individual personalities of the "Crusadia" and the mission to revitalize the earth is saved on the "Mekk-Knights" via brain wave link.

-The "Crusadia" entrust their hope to the future, but they failed to notice that "Lee", who was supposed to be dead, had also discarded her physical form and moved her soul to the "World Chalice", which possesses the authority of "will".
+The "Crusadia" entrusted their hope to the future, but they failed to notice that "Lee", who was supposed to be dead, had also discarded her physical form and moved her soul to the "World Chalice", which possesses the authority of "will".

 **Mekk-Knight of the Morning Star**